MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioopendeviceregistrykey.md

 #### PLUGPLAY_REGKEY_DEVICE

-Open the <b>Device Parameters</b> subkey under the device's <a href="https://msdn.microsoft.com/3be5c842-d1b6-4c34-8990-e23e2d08dd23">hardware key</a>.
-The key is located under the key for the device instance specified by <i>DeviceObject</i>.
+Open the <b>Device Parameters</b> subkey under the device's hardware key, a device-specific registry subkey that contains information about the device.
+The key is located under the key for the device instance specified by *DeviceObject*.
 This flag cannot be specified with PLUGPLAY_REGKEY_DRIVER.